Contact Us

 Day 08: Rest day at Kyanjin for acclimatization and hikes.

-A perfect spot for rest day to acclimatize at this high altitude with many places for short hike and climb like to the hill top of Tsego and Kyanjin ri at over 4,000 meters top for better panorama of surrounding mountains.
+A perfect spot for a rest day to acclimatize at this high altitude with many places for short hikes and climbs like the hill top of Tsego and Kyanjin ri at over 4,000 meters top for a better panorama of the surrounding mountains.

 Day 09: Trek to Ghode Tabela 3,020 m – 06 hrs.

-Morning catching the last view of this wonderful surrounding and high snow capped mountains in amazing Langtang valley, heading downhill for another adventure on route Kathmandu, walk leads on the same route to Ghode Tabela after a long descend with few short ups in between the walks.
+Morning catching the last view of this wonderful surrounding and high snow-capped mountains in amazing Langtang valley, heading downhill for another adventure on route to Kathmandu, the walk leads on the same route to Ghode Tabela after a long descent with a few short ups in between the walks.

 Ghode meaning Horse Stable Ghode ‘horse’ and Tabela a ‘stable’.

-In the early days native of Langtang and Rasuwa has link and strong trade with Tibet bringing in horse of Tibetan breed which is known as Tibetan ponies, rested here as breeding and grazing field so the name Ghode Tabela, this isolated place with an Nepal Army barrack serving as Park warden and few lodges.
+In the early days, natives of Langtang and Rasuwa had a link and strong trade with Tibet, bringing in horses of the Tibetan breed, which are known as Tibetan ponies, and rested here as a breeding and grazing field, so the name Ghode Tabela.
+This isolated place with a Nepal Army barracks serving as the Park warden and a few lodges.

 Day 10: Trek back to Syabrubesi – 06 hrs.